M.S. in Health Studies

 Careers & Salaries

-Career opportunities for graduates include positions in health education, public health and health promotion, such as:
+Career opportunities for graduates include positions in health education, health promotion, public health and dental hygiene such as:

-- Non-thesis: 36 semester credit hours, including 18 hours of required core, 12 hours in your selected emphasis area and six hours of research tools and 350 hours of site work for academic credit or 250 hours of internship/professional affiliation and passing a national certification exam.
+Internship/Professional Affiliation option: 36 semester credit hours, including 18 hours of required core, 12 hours in your selected focal area, six hours of research tools and 350 hours of site work for academic credit or 250 hours of internship/professional affiliation and passing a national certification exam.

-- Dental Hygiene Emphasis: 36 semester credit hours, including 18 hours of dental hygiene emphasis coursework and six hours of research tools.
+Dental Hygiene Emphasis option: 36 semester credit hours, including 18 hours of dental hygiene emphasis coursework and six hours of research tools.

 Emphasis areas for thesis and non-thesis students include higher education, community/population health and worksite health.